docker-compose-certbot

 In a previous blog post, I presented a solution to use docker-compose to obtain and renew a Let’s Encrypt SSL certificate and configure NGINX to use it.
 The solution depended on using two docker-compose files, one for the initialisation and the second for operation, as well as a cron job, and a couple of very simple shell scripts.

-For the sake of simplicity and comparison, I will use the same example I used for the in the previous related blog post, which involved deploying an instance of Matomo.
+For the sake of simplicity, and to make comparison easier, I will use the same example I used for the in the previous related blog post, which involved deploying an instance of Matomo. .
 Let’s start with the docker-compose.yaml we developed in that post, and introduce nginx-proxy and acme-companions.

 version: "3"